-Here at Yanagi-No-Ki Jiu-Jitsu, we have over 40 years’ experience in the arts of Jiu-Jitsu, Kyūjutsu and much more.
-Our main instructor also pride themselves of being one of only three qualified Yamabushi-Ryu Kyūjutsu instructors in the whole of the UK.
+Here at Yanagi-No-Ki Jiu-Jitsu, we have over 45 years’ experience in the arts of Jiu-Jitsu, Kyūjutsu and much more.
+Our main instructor also prides themselves as being one of only three qualified Yamabushi-Ryu Kyūjutsu instructors in the whole of the UK.

 All of our instructors are CRB checked, first response trained, and fully insured, and our club is a member of Jiu-Jitsu International.

 Jiu-Jitsu (or Jujutsu - 柔術) is a Japanese martial art and a method of close combat, used by the Samurai of feudal Japan for defeating an armed and armoured opponent in which one uses no weapon, or only a short weapon.

 Initially there was limited striking in Jiu-Jitsu, as it was more often used against an armoured opponent and practitioners discovered the most efficient methods for neutralising an enemy came through the application of pins, joint locks, and throws.

 Jiu-Jitsu (in its more familiar forms as seen today) first began to be documented during the Sengoku era of the Muromachi period where various Japanese martial arts (from small weapon based methods to and including hand-to-hand forms) were combined and used on the battlefield mainly in situations where weapons were lost or less effective.